You face them every day, you are always reacting to them–positively or negatively.

 Think about it.
-What circumstances in your life do you wish would change right now?
+What situations in your life do you wish would change right now?

 A different work environment that doesn’t suck the life out of you